Nishit0055/Academic-Ineuron-Projects/README.md

-# Titanic_Survival_Prediction-Project - This is a EDA project which involves Data analysis and also Logistic regression to perform Prediction
+This is a EDA project which involves Data analysis and also Logistic regression to perform Prediction